-I’ve also worked in departments of geography at Queen Mary, University of London, and at Edinburgh University.
+I’ve also worked in departments of geography at Queen Mary, University of London, at Edinburgh University and at The Open University.
 I’m fascinated by some of the things that a lot of geographers have studied for a very long time: place, landscape, space.
 I find these terms very useful ways into exploring how stuff happens, and particularly how people make sense of their lives in specific locations and times.
 For me, ‘place’, ‘landscape’ and ‘space’ are particular sorts of understandings about how the world works.
 Those understandings can be implicit or explicit; they can be encoded in cultural texts like paintings or films or songs; they can be articulated through argument or dreams or feelings.
 While I’ve done some fairly abstract theorising about them, often drawing on Foucauldian arguments, I’m more comfortable exploring particular examples of places, spaces and landscapes being enacted by people.
-So I’ve looked at how community arts groups working in Edinburgh in the mid-1990s imagined that city, for example, and more recently at how people visiting the centres of two medium-sized towns in the UK experienced those urban environments (you can see one version of the results of that project on its website here).
+So I’ve looked at how community arts groups working in Edinburgh in the mid-1990s imagined that city, for example, and more recently at how people visiting the centres of two medium-sized towns in the UK experienced those urban environments.

 I have a particular interest in how places, spaces and landscapes are represented in visual form, or through visual objects – in things like landscape paintings or documentary photographs – and in how different places invite different ways of seeing.
 One project that’s relevant here is my work on family photography.
 While I could have analysed how family snaps represent particular people and places in particular ways – and other scholars have done that – I got more interested in family photos as objects with which an elaborate but quite specific range of things is done.
 They are stored, displayed and circulated, looked at in pretty consistent kinds of ways, and I was interested in exploring the consequences of that.
 I think that the display of family snaps are crucial to creating family homes, and their circulation matters a lot in maintaining familial affiliations; I also think that mothers have a very complex relation to their family photo collections, which mediates their relation to their kids in important ways.